 PDO thread lifts have a much lower risk of complications than facelift surgeries.

-Complications may occur, but are usually easily corrected.
+Although complications may occur, they are usually easily corrected.

 Potential complications include: